Rubén Darío: A Father of Modernismo| 19 June, 2018

 Poets and writers from all over Spain came together having realized their common identity, and would meet occasionally in Paris, a place that was known to harbor great masters of the art at the time.
 And having spent his childhood years in Leon, a place that reeked of deep culture, there was no way Darío was not going to pursue literature.
 By age 12 he had started writing and publishing and his move to Chile epitomized his exploits.
 His writings borrowed a lot from Pre-Columbian American myths and classical mythology.

 Authors wrote about a man whose timeless efforts revamped Spanish literary.
 The words in his publications reeked of political and cultural undertones, and reviews by other authors entrenched his message even deeper.
-If you need help with writing about the father of Modernismo, Myhomeworkdone will never disappoint.

 Follow Sounds and Colours: Facebook / Twitter / Instagram / Mixcloud / Soundcloud / Bandcamp